scholarslab/scholarslab.github.io/pages/opportunities/students/student-roles/dh-fellows.md

 A complete application package will include the following materials:

 * a cover letter (roughly 2 pages single-spaced), addressed to the selection committee, containing:
-  * a summary of the applicant’s plan for use of digital technologies in his or her dissertation research;
+  * a summary of the applicant’s plan for use of digital technologies in their dissertation research;
   * a summary of the applicant’s experience with digital projects;
   * a description of Scholars' Lab staff whose expertise will be relevant and useful to the proposed project;
   * a description of how the fellowship would be transformative for your work and your career;